SSCHAcode/CellConstructor/README.md

 while you are located in the same directory as the setup.py script is.

-A pip version is also present.
+This program is also distributed upon PyPI.
 You can install it by typing

 ```bash
 pip install CellConstructor
 ```
+In this way you will not install the last developing version.

 NOTE:
 If you want to install the package into a system python distribution, the